-Lord.
-Thou hast been our dwelling place in all generations.
+Lord, Thou hast been our dwelling place in all generations.
 From everlasting to everlasting Thou art God.

+-Psa 90:1, 2.

+...The heavens are the work of thy hands.
+They shall perish but thou shall endure: Yea, all of them shall wax old like a garment; as a vesture shall thou change them, and they shall be changed: but thou art the same, and thy years shall have no end

 -Psa.
-90:1, 2.

-The heavens are the work of thy hand they shall perish, but thou shall endure Yea, all of them shall wax old like a garment; as a vesture shall thou change them, and they shall be changed but thou art the same, and thy years shall have no end.

--Psa.102: 25-27.
+102:25-27

-Samuel took a stone and set it between Mizpeh and Shen and called the name of it Ebenezer, saying, Hitherto hath the Lord helped us.
+Samuel took a stone and set it between Mizpah and Shen and called the name of it Ebenezer, saying, Hitherto hath the Lord helped us.

--1 Sam.
-7: 12.
+-I Sam.
+7: 12